musurca/gr/README.md

 (Note: while the task to deliver the body is created immediately after you have killed the civilian, you will not be notified for 20-60 seconds so as not to distract you if you happen to be in the middle of combat.)

 You can also bury or exhume any body bags if you are carrying an Entrenching Tool.
-Autopsies can be performed if you carrying a Surgical Kit.
+Autopsies can be performed if you are carrying a Surgical Kit.

 You can change how your notifications for civilian casualties are displayed in your Addon Options (listed under "Guilt & Remembrance.").
 Note that this setting may be overriden by the mission creator or server operator.